diogoamvasconcelos/social_watcher_v2/frontend/docs/development_phases.md

 - add unit test <DONE>
   - test for JSONViwer <DONE>
 - add testing framework <DONE>
-- add userIcon and submenu for account and logout to navbar
+- add userIcon and submenu for account and logout to navbar <DONE>
-  - add test
+  - add test <DONE>

 # Phase 2 - Subscription and Stripe